 Rent a Range Rover.

-Available in major European and Australian cities, rent a Range Rover in Barcelona, Berlin, Cannes, Cap Ferrat, Florence, Geneva, London, Lugano, Lyon, Madrid, Malaga, Marbella, Marseille, Megeve, Melbourne, Mijas, Milan, Modena, Monaco, Munich, Naples, Nice, Paris, Rome, Sardinia, Siena, Sotogrande, St Moritz, St Tropez, Sydney, Tignes, Turin, Venice, Zurich and many other locations.
+Available in major European cities, Abu Dhabi and Dubai, rent a Range Rover in Barcelona, Berlin, Cannes, Cap Ferrat, Florence, Geneva, London, Lugano, Lyon, Madrid, Malaga, Marbella, Marseille, Megeve, Mijas, Milan, Modena, Monaco, Munich, Naples, Nice, Paris, Rome, Sardinia, Siena, Sotogrande, St Moritz, St Tropez, Tignes, Turin, Venice, Zurich and many other locations.

 Land Rover is a luxury SUV manufacturer that has its roots in England.
 Many of its vehicles are replete with the sort of leather-lined comforts that call to mind hunting lodges and high tea.
 Land Rovers are also known for being stellar trail-busters, endowed with the moxie to get down and dirty when the road gets rough.
 Currently owned by Tata Motors, Land Rover is one of just a few automotive brands in the United States to solely market SUV products.